Pimozide

-Pimozide (sold under the brand name Orap) is a neuroleptic drug of the diphenylbutylpiperidine class.
+Pimozide, sold under the brand name Orap, is a typical antipsychotic medication of the diphenylbutylpiperidine class.
 It was discovered at Janssen Pharmaceutica in 1963.
-It has a high potency compared to chlorpromazine (ratio 50-70:1).
+It is indicated for use in Tourette syndrome and resistant tics.
+It has a high potency compared to chlorpromazine (ratio 50–70:1).
 On a weight basis it is even more potent than haloperidol.
-It also has special indication for Tourette syndrome and resistant tics.

 Medical uses

 Pimozide is used for Tourette syndrome, and resistant tics (Europe, United States, and Canada) and in Europe for schizophrenia, chronic psychosis, delusional disorder, and paranoid personality disorder.